ubc-cirrus-lab/caribou/integrationtests/readme.md

 #  Integration tests

 The integrationtests work by running the `run_integration_tests.py` script.
-This script will run the `integration_tests` container and execute the tests inside it.

 There are three scenarios that are tested: